-Hemp however is the name given to the Cannabis strain cultivated for industrial (non-drug) use.
+Hemp is the name given to the Cannabis strain cultivated for industrial (non-drug) use.
 Hemp is not a narcotic, and is one of the fastest growing bio-masses known.
 It is farmed for this fast growth rate, and its high fibre content allows it to be used for a variety of purposes such as textiles manufacture for clothing.
 There is a growing hemp industry in Australia, and it is possible to invest in hemp in Australia by buying the stock of companies involved in the farming, refinement, manufacture, and sale of hemp products.
 So should you invest in Hemp in Australia?

 Hemp is a very versatile plant; its fibres have traditionally been used to create strong ropes for use in shipping, but increasingly with modern production techniques we are seeing hemp fibre being used to make a myriad of commercial products including paper, textiles, fabrics for clothing, paper, bio plastics, biofuel, construction and even as a food!
 Hemp fibre is becoming known as the world leader in sustainable clothing.

 Hemp comes from the same family of plant as Marijuana, of course which has its own financial and investing craze going on around its psycho-active constituent THC (Tetra-hydro-cannabinol), as the world slowly decriminalises the drug, making it legal for medical research purposes and limited personal recreational use.
 But Hemp itself

 How to invest in hemp or cannabis stocks in Australia